GraphAlchemist/Alchemy/site/app/docs/_apiDocs/Get.md

 <!--  -->

 `alchemy.get.clusters()`<br>
-API method which returns a dictionary whose keys are the cluster names, and whose values are arrays of all the nodes in that cluster
+API method which returns a dictionary whose keys are the cluster names, and whose values are arrays of all the nodes in that cluster.
   For example:

 ~~~ javascript